dcmi/dctap/TAPprimer.md

   * [Tables and the CSV format](#tables-and-the-csv-format)
   * [Namespace declarations](#namespace-declarations)

-# DCMI Specification for Tabular Application Profiles (TAP) Primer
 ## Profile overview

-The creation of a new metadata scheme from available open vocabularies creates what can be called an application profile, which in this document is often shortened to "profile.”
+The creation of a new metadata schema from available open vocabularies creates what can be called an application profile, which in this document is often shortened to "profile.”
 A profile is created to define and constrain the property/value pairs that are used in metadata to describe resources and to provide the rules that govern the creation and reuse of metadata.
 It may list properties, their cardinality, valid value types, and give labels and notes to aid the reader of the profile.The profile function is both to explain the metadata but also to potentially constrain the metadata so that correct usage can be determined.
 A single profile can serve a variety of needs: metadata creation support, metadata validation, metadata exchange, metadata selection, and mapping between metadata from different sources.

 Application profiles need to be sharable so that data exchange between communities of practice can take place.
 The DC TAP provides a vocabulary and a format for creating table-based application profiles.
 Each row in a TAP table or spreadsheet is a single metadata statement, and these statements may be grouped to form units, called "shapes", that describe a resource covered by the metadata.
 For example, in metadata that describes books and their authors, book and author can both be resources with their respective descriptive statements (title, name); in metadata for college courses there could be separate shapes for course, professor, and student course number, professor name, student ID).